noamross/gams-in-r-course/slides/chapter2_01.md

 Notes: Note that high EDF doesn't mean significance or vice-versa.
 A smooth may be linear and significant, non-linear and non-significant, or one of each.

 In this model, the price term is non-linear but non-significant, meaning it has some complexity but there isn't certainty as to the shape or direction of its effect.
 Compression ratio is linear but significant.
 Width is neither.

----

-# Let's practice!

-Notes: Now, let's take a close look at some of your models.